VreznikPrivate/aws-python-rest-api/README.md

 This template demonstrates how to make a simple REST API with Python running on AWS Lambda and API Gateway using the traditional Serverless Framework.

-This template does not include any kind of persistence (database).
-For a more advanced examples check out the [examples repo](https://github.com/serverless/examples/) which includes DynamoDB, Mongo, Fauna and other examples.

 ## Usage